Cortisol & HPA Axis Optimization in Lisbon

 Chronic stress systematically degrades this architecture.
 Sustained cortisol elevation causes the hippocampus – the brake – to atrophy, reducing its capacity to signal the system to shut off.
 Simultaneously, the amygdala – the accelerator – undergoes dendritic hypertrophy, becoming structurally larger and more reactive to subsequent stressors.
 The prefrontal cortex loses synaptic density and regulatory capacity, diminishing its ability to provide top-down modulation.
 The result is a self-reinforcing cycle: stress damages the very structures designed to contain it.

 Research from the Framingham Heart Study demonstrates the scope of these effects.
-Adults in the highest cortisol tertile showed significantly worse global cognition, impaired executive function, smaller total cerebral brain volume, and reduced frontal gray matter volume — the amount of brain processing tissue —.
-Longitudinal data from the Whitehall II cohort found that loss of diurnal cortisol variation – the flattening of the healthy morning-to-evening slope – prospectively predicted cognitive impairment over five to nine years of follow-up, with the relationship being unidirectional: cortisol dysregulation — the breakdown of normal control systems — preceded cognitive decline rather than resulting from it.
+Adults in the highest cortisol tertile showed significantly worse global cognition, impaired executive function, smaller total cerebral brain volume, and reduced frontal gray matter volume, the amount of brain processing tissue.
+Longitudinal data from the Whitehall II cohort found that loss of diurnal cortisol variation – the flattening of the healthy morning-to-evening slope – prospectively predicted cognitive impairment over five to nine years of follow-up.
+The relationship being unidirectional: cortisol dysregulation preceded cognitive decline rather than resulting from it.

 Hippocampal Neurogenesis Under Siege

-The hippocampus is one of the few brain regions that continuously generates new neurons throughout adult life – a process essential for episodic memory encoding, pattern separation — the brain’s ability to distinguish similar experiences —, and contextual learning.
-Elevated cortisol suppresses this process through multiple converging mechanisms: reactive oxygen species accumulation impairs neural stem cell proliferation, critical neurogenic signaling pathways are inhibited, and brain-derived neurotrophic factor — a growth protein for neurons — – the key growth factor supporting neuronal survival and synaptic plasticity – is suppressed.
+The hippocampus is one of the few brain regions that continuously generates new neurons throughout adult life – a process essential for episodic memory encoding, pattern separation, and contextual learning.
+Elevated cortisol suppresses this process through multiple converging mechanisms: reactive oxygen species accumulation impairs neural stem cell proliferation, critical neurogenic signaling pathways are inhibited.
+Brain-derived neurotrophic factor — a growth protein for neurons — – the key growth factor supporting neuronal survival and synaptic plasticity – is suppressed.

 Dendritic Architecture and the Professional Brain